wp-plugins/monochrome-admin-icons/readme.txt

 Tested up to: 3.4
 Stable tag: 1.1.1

-Makes plugin admin icons follow WordPress guidelines: Monochrome by default, color when active or moused-over.
+Make third-party admin icons monochrome by default, color when active or moused-over.

 == Description ==